Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 <li class="fragment">Price Discrimination: different prices can be charged for different customers (based on their elasticity).</li>
 <li class="fragment">This leads to sub-optimal pricing and sub-optimal society welfare: consumers either pay more than they should ("monopolist tax") or are excluded from market.</li>

-Notes:
-- There are three conditions for price discrimination to work:
-  - The company needs to have sufficient market power
-  - The company needs to be able to identify differences in demand.
-  - The company needs to be able to restrict secondary markets.
-- This is a "problem" for the consumers, because it reduces their welfare, i.e., they pay more than they would in a competitive market.
-- It also sometimes even prevents some groups from purchasing.

 ---
 ## Example: Antitrust case against Microsoft in 1990s
 <pba-flex center>
 <ul>